Azure/azure-rest-api-specs/specification/postgresql/resource-manager/readme.md

   - Microsoft.DBforPostgreSQL/preview/2023-12-01-preview/ThreatProtection.json
   - Microsoft.DBforPostgreSQL/preview/2023-12-01-preview/VirtualEndpoints.json
   - Microsoft.DBforPostgreSQL/preview/2023-12-01-preview/VirtualNetwork.json
+suppressions:
+  - code: PutResponseCodes
+    from: PrivateEndpointConnections.json
+    reason: FlexibleServers namespace is already returning 202 as response for PUT.
+These APIs are under same namespace and hence keeping it as-is.
+  - code: ProvisioningStateSpecifiedForLROPut
+    from: ThreatProtection.json
+    reason: FlexibleServers namespace is already returning 202 as response for PUT.
+These APIs are under same namespace and hence keeping it as-is.
+  - code: PutResponseCodes
+    from: ThreatProtection.json
+    reason: FlexibleServers namespace is already returning 202 as response for PUT.
+These APIs are under same namespace and hence keeping it as-is.
+  - code: ProvisioningStateSpecifiedForLROPut
+    from: VirtualEndpoints.json
+    reason: FlexibleServers namespace is already returning 202 as response for PUT.
+These APIs are under same namespace and hence keeping it as-is.
+  - code: ProvisioningStateSpecifiedForLROPatch
+    from: VirtualEndpoints.json
+    reason: FlexibleServers namespace is already returning 202 as response for PUT.
+These APIs are under same namespace and hence keeping it as-is.
+  - code: PutResponseCodes
+    from: VirtualEndpoints.json
+    reason: FlexibleServers namespace is already returning 202 as response for PUT.
+These APIs are under same namespace and hence keeping it as-is.
 ```

 ### Tag: package-preview-2023-06

 These settings apply only when `--tag=package-flexibleserver-2023-06-01-preview` is specified on the command line.